Jpang9/Simple_Nim_Reverse_shell/README.md

-# MalCode
 ReverseRat:D

-Simple reverse shell with network check
+Simple reverse shell with network check along with an entropy bypass

-Undetected by AV :D
+Undetected by AV :D 31/10/2022